 The DASH (Dietary Approaches to Stop Hypertension) diet emphasizes eating lots of fruits and vegetables and using low-fat dairy products.
 Thus, the diet is low in saturated fat and cholesterol.
 It includes poultry, fish, whole grains, and nuts and limits consumption of red meats, sweets, and salt.

 The DASH diet can reduce blood pressure in people with and without high blood pressure, even if weight is not lost, and can reduce blood sugar levels and improve cholesterol levels.
-This diet can benefit people with high blood pressure and may benefit those who are overweight, have diabetes or a heart disorder, or have risk factors for atherosclerosis (and coronary artery disease).
+This diet can benefit people with high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more and may benefit those who are overweight, have diabetes or a heart disorder, or have risk factors for atherosclerosis (and coronary artery disease).